LB&SCR L class: Modification and further deliveries

-Once modified the first two locomotives proved to be most successful, but further deliveries were delayed by the onset of the First World War.
+Once modified the first two locomotives proved to very successful, but further deliveries were delayed by the onset of the First World War.
 Five more examples were built between October 1921 and April 1922.
 No. 333 Remembrance was the last new locomotive built by the London, Brighton and South Coast Railway, before it became a part of the Southern Railway on 1 January 1923.
 It was named in honour of the members of the railway killed in the war.